kachristensen/Current-Dnd-Campaigns/Session Notes/9 - Title - Date.md

 		- Rebels - bracer of Cirrepeti (they/them).
 		- Valdrheim - Shield of Foshorey, goddess of protection and victory
 	- Lewis has chosen the Dominion, to search for peace/diplomacy.
 He kills in self-defense and prays for forgiveness.
+	- I asked Valindra about Sajjaka, if she wanted to talk to him, after she asked about Lewis's relationship with his god.
+Sajjaka sent Wuffi to Valindra.
+I asked if he was a spy, he said nah, first memory was